 Managing Conflict at Work

 In a healthy workplace, there can be vigorous discussions and strongly-held differing points of view but differences are talked through and resolved.
 People are consulted and their views are taken into account.
 Communication is open and clear and if a conflict arises, there are ways to resolve it.
-Differences of opinion and approach are normal but if they are not managed they can have a negative impact on employees and the organisation’s well-being.
+Differences of opinion and approach are normal but if they are not managed they can affect employees and the organisation’s well-being.

 Conflict can arise when:

-- People are under stress at work or at home
+- People are under stress at work or home

 - When there are changes taking place in the organisation or the team

-- When external and internal pressures are impacting on individuals and the team
+- When external and internal pressures are impacting individuals and the team

 - When poor communication has led to misunderstandings